carbon-language/carbon-lang/llvm/docs/TableGen/BackEnds.rst

 This example includes a field whose type TableGen cannot deduce.
 The ``Kind`` field uses the enumerated type ``CEnum`` defined above.
-To inform TableGen of the type, the class derived from ``GenericTable`` must include a field named ``TypeOf_``\ *field*, where *field* is the name of the field whose type is required.
+To inform TableGen of the type, the record derived from ``GenericTable`` must include a string field named ``TypeOf_``\ *field*, where *field* is the name of the field whose type is required.